 “Hold on there, captain.
 Who says they will?
 We should at least get a cause of death before we go emailing everyone under the sun.”

-“Emaciation, hair loss, signs of systemic fungal infection,” I rattled off the symptoms.
+“Emaciation, hair loss, signs of systemic fungal infection,” I counted off the symptoms on my fingers.
 “This makes three cases in the last month.
 It’s the same thing, Ollie.
 And you know it.”

 He held up a hand.
 “Maybe it is.
 I’m not arguing with you.
 Just take my advice.
 For once.
 Please.
 Wait for the coroner’s report before you run this upstairs.
 Again.”